 - Implant Surgery and Prosthodontics;

 - Fixed and Removable Literature Review;

 - Prosthodontic Conferences and Board Reviews.

-The ADEA Postdoctoral Application Support Service (PASS) or the University's self-managed application are both accepted by the department.
+The ADEA Postdoctoral Application Support Service (PASS) and Postdoctoral Dental Matching Program (MATCH) application or the University's self-managed application are both accepted by the department.
 There is an application fee if using the self-managed application.
-Applications are due by October 30th of the preceding year.
+Applications are due by November 1st of the preceding year.

-For additional information about how to apply to the advanced dental education/residency program in prosthodontics, please visit our advanced dental education/residency program general information page.
+For additional information about how to apply to the Advanced Dental Education Residency Program in Prosthodontics, please visit our Advanced Eental Education Residency Program general information page.

 Tuition varies from year to year.
 Current tuition information is available on the School of Dental Medicine Student Affairs Budget page.
 The advanced education program offers only tuition benefits for Pennsylvania residents who have lived in Pennsylvania for more than one year before the program begins.

 There currently is a stipend for each year of residency for each program.
-The most recent annual stipend for 2014 was $25,000 and increases annually.
+The most recent annual stipend for 2019 was $25,000.